NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Specimen/Extensions.page.md

 <td>specialHandling</td>
 <td>Specimen.collection</td>
 <td><a href="https://hl7.org/fhir/R4/extension-specimen-specialhandling.html">HL7 core-defined Extension specimen-specialHandling</a>
-<td>This SHOULD be included if theres is a high contamination risk reason for a sample/biopsy.<br> <i>Note: There is no binding defined within this HL7 extension.</i></td>
+<td>This SHOULD be included if there is a high contamination risk reason for a sample/biopsy.<br> <i>Note: There is no binding defined within this HL7 extension.</i></td>
 </tr>
 </table>